PhysData-Charlie/ds-examples/README.md

-# MACHINE LEARNING EXAMPLES
+# Machine Learning Examples 📚

-Author: Charlie Lopez
+**Author:** PhysDataCharlie

-Last Update: June 6th, 2024
+**Last Update:** June 6, 2024

-Version: 1.1
+**Version:** 1.2

-**Summary**
+## 🔍 Overview

-This repository has been created to facilitate access to the Machine Learning example I have created for my students of my open Data Science course, ranging from Basic Algorithms for Data Analysis and Prediction, to Deep Learning and LLMs.
+This repository provides a collection of Machine Learning examples designed for students in my open Data Science course.
+The content spans from fundamental data analysis and predictive modeling to advanced topics in Deep Learning and Large Language Models (LLMs).

-**Current Contents**
+## 📂 Current Contents

-1. Data Analysis
+- **Data Analysis**: Basic data analysis pipeline.
-2. Supervised Machine Learning
+- **Supervised Machine Learning**: General pipeline for supervised algorithms using Scikit-learn.
-3. Unsupervised Machine Learning
+- **Unsupervised Machine Learning**: General pipeline for unsupervised algorithms using Scikit-learn.
-4. Dense Neural Networks (DNNs)
+- **Dense Neural Networks (DNNs)**: Framework for working with Dense Neural Networks using TensorFlow.
-5. Convolutional Neural Networks (CNNs)
+- **Convolutional Neural Networks (CNNs)**: Framework for implementing CNNs using TensorFlow.
-6. Recurrent Neural Networks (LSTMs)
+- **Recurrent Neural Networks (LSTMs)**: Framework for implementing RNNs and LSTMs using TensorFlow.
-7. Transfer Learning (for CNNs)
+- **Transfer Learning (for CNNs)**: Example of Transfer Learning with CNNs using TensorFlow.
-8. Time Series Analysis
+- **Time Series Analysis**: Basic pipeline for time series analysis using Statsmodels.
-9. LLMs (Prompt Engineering)
+- **LLMs (Prompt Engineering)**: Introduction to prompt engineering using the 🤗 Transformers library.
-10. Generative Antagonic Networks (GANs) - Translation pending
+- **Generative Adversarial Networks (GANs)** *(Translation pending)*: Example of building a GAN using TensorFlow.

-**To be added**
+## 🚀 Upcoming Additions

-1. LLMs (PEFT & Reinforcement Learning)
+- **LLMs**: Parameter-Efficient Fine-Tuning (PEFT) & Reinforcement Learning.
-3. Advanced Time Series Modeling
+- **Advanced Time Series Modeling**.
-4. Siamese Networks
+- **Siamese Networks**.

-**Copyright**
+## 📜 License & Usage

-You are free to use the codes in this repository as needed for your projects.
-If you want to use a complete notebook, please be sure to properly cite my work and link to my repository.
+You are welcome to use the code in this repository for your projects.
+If you utilize a complete notebook, please consider citing my work and linking back to this repository.